tonyaajjackson/aloke/README.md

-# Aloke
+# aloke
 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)

-Aloke is a tool for generating random words similar to existing words.
+aloke is a tool for generating random words similar to existing words.

 ## How it works
-When given a list of words, Aloke analyzes the frequency and pattern of letters within each word to make a probability matrix.
+When given a list of words, aloke analyzes the frequency and pattern of letters within each word to make a probability matrix.
 The probability matrix is then connected to a finite-state machine that moves about the probability matrix to generate new words.

 ### Probability Matrix
 The probability matrix is a 27x27 array of cumulative probabilities.
 Each row represents the current letter.
 Each column value in a row represents the cumulative probability of that letter being the next letter in the word.
 The "`" character represents the beginning or end of a word.